GonzaloGodinez/GSGGES-P2/README.md

 8. At the command line type run npm i
 9. At the command line type npm run seed
 7. Then at the command line
-8. Follow the prompts.
+8. Sign into Heroku login

 ## Usage
-Creates theblogger_db database.
+Creates library_db database.
 View, Add, updates and delete models for:
 -   Book
 -   Content